StuartsProjects/StuartsProjects.github.io/_posts/2020-02-20-just-how-long-can-a-sensor-battery-last.md

 date: "2020-02-20"
 ---

-Remote lora sensors are most often battery powered and a long battery life is desirable.
+Remote LoRa® sensors are most often battery powered and a long battery life is desirable.
 If you have to keep changing batteries every few weeks, its wasteful, expensive and takes up a lot of time.

 So we develop strategies to make a sensor operate with as little power as possible.
 A ATmega328P processor (as used in Arduino Pro Minis) running at 3.3V can have a deep sleep current of under 1uA.
 Add a good choice of voltage regulator, such as MCP1700, and the deep sleep current of the board will be around 2uA.
 That's good and would give a long battery life, the only significant use of power would then be when the processor is woken up, reads the sensor and transmits the payload before going back to sleep.